-Welcome to the Capricorn Coast, home of Rockhampton and Great Keppel Island, gateway to the Great Barrier Reef and northern Queensland's unspoiled coastlines.
+Welcome to the Capricorn Coast, home of Rockhampton and Great Keppel Island, and gateway to the Great Barrier Reef and the Northern Queensland coastline.

-Great Keppel Island is located within the Great Barrier ReefOpens external site in a new window world heritage area along the Capricorn Coast of Central Queensland.
-It lies 15 kilometres from the coast off Yeppoon and is the largest of the eighteen islands in the Keppel Group.
+Great Keppel Island is located within the Great Barrier ReefOpens external site in a new window World Heritage area along the Capricorn Coast of Central Queensland.
+It lies 15 kilometres off the coast off Yeppoon and is the largest of the eighteen islands in the Keppel Group.

-Rockhampton or, 'Rocky' if you're a local, is proudly referred to as Australia's beef capital.
-It takes this title because of its close proximity to some of the country's larger cattle stations.
-Rocky is where local farmers come to trade.
-It is a coastal town situated on the Tropic of Capricorn in Darumbal country traditional home of the Darumbal Aboriginal peopleOpens external site in a new window.
+Rockhampton - or 'Rocky' as it is affectionately known - is proudly referred to as Australia's beef capital because of its close proximity to some of the country's larger cattle stations.
+It is a coastal town situated on the Tropic of Capricorn in Darumbal country, traditional home of the Darumbal Aboriginal peopleOpens external site in a new window.

 Planning on staying in Rockhampton on your way to Great Keppel Island and the Great Barrier Reef?
 Here's what you should see and do while you're here.

 - Visit the Rockhampton Botanic Gardens and venture into the Rockhampton ZooOpens external site in a new window, home to more than 250 native and exotic animals.

-- Koorana Crocodile FarmOpens external site in a new window to experience the powerful estuarine crocodiles shoot vertically out of the water to catch their food.
+- Make your way to Koorana Crocodile FarmOpens external site in a new window and see powerful estuarine crocodiles shoot vertically out of the water to catch their food.

-- Camping is also allowed in the Keppel Bay Islands National ParksOpens external site of North Keppel Island
+- Camp in the Keppel Bay Islands National ParksOpens external site of North Keppel Island.

-The Capricorn Coast, where bush meets beach.
-Rockhampton's bustling country-town streets to Great Keppel's remote island beaches brings the best of two worlds.
+The Capricorn Coast is where bush meets beach.
+From Rockhampton's bustling streets to Great Keppel's remote island beaches.

-Founded in 1853, the city of Rockhampton is located on the Fitzroy River, and originated as a port city.
-Today, it's renowned for its charming streetscapes and historical architecture.
+Originally a port city, today Rockhampton is renowned for its charming streetscapes and historical architecture.
 You can see examples of this history at St Joseph’s Cathedral, the Post Office and Customs House.
-With its warm climate and over 300 days of sunshine each year, it's a great city to explore.
-Be sure to drop into one of the local restaurants for some of the best steak around - to be expected from the ‘Beef Capital’ of Australia.
+Be sure to drop into one of the local restaurants for some of the best steak around - after all this is the ‘beef capital’ of Australia.

-Attractions in this region range from the informative to the adventurous, from the mainland to the deep sea.
-They include the Rocky Arcade Markets held every Sunday, the Mount Archer LookoutOpens external site in a new window, the gardens tearoomsOpens external site in a new window and zoo located in the botanic gardens, Capricorn CavesOpens external site in a new window, Byfield National ParkOpens external site in a new window, Cooper Downs Cattle Station, Blackwater BHP Coal Mine and the Rockhampton Art GalleryOpens external site in a new window.
+Attractions in this region range from the informative to the adventurous, and from the mainland to the deep sea.
+They include the Rocky Arcade Markets held every Sunday, the Mount Archer LookoutOpens external site in a new window, the Gardens TearoomsOpens external site in a new window and Zoo located in the botanic gardens, Capricorn CavesOpens external site in a new window, Byfield National ParkOpens external site in a new window, Cooper Downs Cattle Station, Blackwater BHP Coal Mine and the Rockhampton Art GalleryOpens external site in a new window.

 Great Keppel Island

-Great Keppel IslandOpens external site in a new window is one of the Coral Sea's stunning unspoilt gems.
-Boasting a generous spattering of remote sandy white beaches with pristine aqua waters.
-Up until recently the amenities have been basic but change has come to these parts with additional accomodation, activities and facilities following in its wake.
-Think eco luxury villas, golf course, premium retail village, day spa and research centre all proposed to be coming soon.
+Great Keppel IslandOpens external site in a new window is one of the Coral Sea's stunning unspoilt gems, boasting a generous spattering of remote sandy white beaches with pristine aqua waters.

-Great Keppel Island is home to 90 species of birds that call the island home.
-Dolphins and whales play in its waters during the winter months.
-Divers and snorkllers can experience 40 locations and see tropical fish, hard and soft coral, friendly turtles, sea snakes, dolphins and giant manta rays.
+Great Keppel Island is home to 90 species of birds, and dolphins, and whales play in its waters during the winter months.
+Divers and snorkellers can visit 40 dive locations and see tropical fish, hard and soft coral, friendly turtles, sea snakes, dolphins and giant manta rays.

 Rockhampton has a subtropical climate with dry humid summers and mild winters.
 Divided by the tropic of Capricorn, the region is south of the tropics and therefore doesn't experience heavy monsoon seasons or rainfall.
 It's also far enough north to escape the cold fronts of the south east coast.
 Average temperatures reach a maximum of 32°C and a minimum of 22°C in summer with temperatures falling to 23-9°C in winter.